asticode/go-astibob/README.md

 ### Recommendations

-The ability requires the following interface:
+It requires the following interface:

 ```go
 type SampleReader interface {